Best Things to Do in BRUSSELS, the Capital of Europe

 La Belgique Gourmande

-The number of La Belgique Gourmande-stores gives you an idea of how many chocolate visitors are buying – they are everywhere!
-By the way, La Belgique Gourmande translates to Greedy Belgium….
+The number of La Belgique Gourmande stores gives you an idea of how many chocolate visitors are buying – they are everywhere!
+By the way, La Belgique Gourmande translates very fittingly to Greedy Belgium.

-There are artisanal chocolateries where it’s really worth it to spend a couple of €uros extra.
-But for your everyday craving, the boxes they sell at supermarkets will definitely do.
+All of these delicacies make perfect souvenirs for family and friends back home.
+There are artisanal chocolateries where it is really worth investing a few €uros extra.
+However, for your everyday craving, the boxes they sell at supermarkets will definitely do.

 La Belgique Gourmande